MSH19/ToughSonic_Ultrasonic_Arduino/README.md

 # Embedded-Tools
-A set of codes and tutorials for connecting and using different sensors and peripherals to embedded systems
+Codes and tutorials for connecting and using different sensors and peripherals to embedded systems including ARDUINO and other C-based systems.